Awards of Merit Nominations

 You can think about selecting evaluators as an opportunity to broaden your and your institution’s professional networks in Connecticut and beyond.
 Are there researchers whose work informed your interpretation who you’d like to know?
 Are there other museum and history people in the state and region with whom you’d like to collaborate in the future?
 Reaching out for a letter of critical evaluation is a great way to make that first connection.

-If you have questions about selecting evaluators, please contact Amrys Williams at email@example.com.
+If you have questions about selecting evaluators, or would like suggestions or assistance, please contact Amrys Williams at firstname.lastname@example.org.

 Please include any available media coverage, reviews, social media buzz, or other publicity for the project or individual being nominated.
 This need not be exhaustive—a representative sample is fine, no more than five pages please.